 The overall approach I took to the brand-alignment was to focus on what was working and to smooth out the edges.
 I wanted to bring a human touch to an austere industry focusing on an easy-to-use UI that had personality.
 The two primary typefaces I chose for the project were Source Sans Pro and Nunito—a lovely rounded sans-serif that added a nice disposition to the brand.

 The re-working of the logotype focused on the geometry of the letterforms and added roundness to the edges—which disappear nicely at small sizes.
-The iOS app icon keeps things simple transforming the ‘O’ in OTTO into a container for a secondary brand element—a smooth gradient blend of the two primary highlight colors.

 Color became a priority in the application to help differentiate key action-based UI elements.
 I came up with a broad palette to handle multiple scenarios and to offer good differentiation of information on elements like calendars.
 Additionally, the two colors associated with the original brand—orange and purple—were updated to feel consistent with other color additions.